skylerxx/academicpages/_pages/cv.md

   WBS Organisation and Work Group. *Oct 2023*

 * **Leveraging social capital in an inclusive organisation**
-Warwick MBA Professional Networks at The Shard, London. *Septermber 2022*
+Warwick MBA Professional Networks at The Shard, London. *Sep 2022*

 * **Modelling the discontinuous change with growth model**
-  Warwick Doctoral College. *August 2021*
+  Warwick Doctoral College. *Aug 2021*
   WBS Marketing Group. *Jan 2022*

 * **Digital firms and digital ecosystems: Thoughts on their internationalisation**
-Henley Business School. *November 2019*
+Henley Business School. *Nov 2019*

 * **Artificial intelligence and digital healthcare: The patient’s perspective**
-International Digital Healthcare and Medical Analytics Conference. *June 2019*
+International Digital Healthcare and Medical Analytics Conference. *Jun 2019*

 * **Alliance MBS Doctoral Research Conference**
 University of Manchester. *May 2019*